Google proposes applying AI to patent application generation and categorization

 Google asserts that the patent industry stands to benefit from AI and machine learning models like BERT, a natural language processing algorithm that attained state-of-the-art results when it was released in 2018.
-In a whitepaper published today, the tech giant outlines a methodology to train a BERT on over 100 million patent publications from the U.S. and other countries using open-source tooling, which can be used to determine the novelty of patents and generate classifications to assist with categorization.
+In a whitepaper published today, the tech giant outlines a methodology to train a BERT model on over 100 million patent publications from the U.S. and other countries using open-source tooling, which can then be used to determine the novelty of patents and generate classifications to assist with categorization.

 The global patent corpus is large, with millions of new patents issued every year.
-It’s complex, as well.
+It’s complex as well.
 Patent applications average around 10,000 words and are meticulously wordsmithed by inventors, lawyers, and patent examiners.
-Patent filings are also written with language that can be unintelligible to lay readers and highly context dependent; many terms are used to mean completely different things in different patents.
+Patent filings are also written with language that can be unintelligible to lay readers and highly context-dependent; many terms are used to mean completely different things in different patents.

 For all these reasons, Google believes that the patents domain is ripe for the application of algorithms like BERT.
 Patents, the company notes, represent tremendous business value to a number of organizations, with corporations spending tens of billions of dollars a year developing patentable technology and transacting the rights to use the resulting technology and patent offices.